NITHINKR06/wellness/README.md

 ## 📝 Notes

-- The app works offline and falls back to local state if backend is unavailable
-- All submissions are saved to both backend and local state for redundancy
+- **Data Storage**: All questionnaire responses are stored exclusively in MongoDB
+- **No Local Storage**: The app does not use AsyncStorage or localStorage - MongoDB is the single source of truth
+- **Error Handling**: If MongoDB is unavailable, assessments cannot be saved until connection is restored
-- Results are automatically fetched from backend on app startup
+- **Results Sync**: Results are automatically fetched from MongoDB when the app starts

 ## 📄 License